zyt02/Interactive-Lab-Hub/Lab 3/README.md

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system

-The system should:
-* use the Raspberry Pi
-* use one or more sensors
-* require participants to speak to it.

 *Document how the system works*